Frequently Asked Questions

 After speaking with FAA officials, we have been informed that the Epic Eagle HUD does not require certification because it is not currently being contemplated as a primary flight instrument.

-Because the HUD sits on the glareshield of the aircraft & is subject to direct sunlight, we have used a white case to avoid any chance of overheating.
-There is also a fan internal to the unit to circulate air.
-Overall, the device is designed to operate in all conditions and we have found in flight test no occasions of overheating when produced in the white color.
+The HUD casing is black in order to minimize producing the phenomenon of whiteout and/or glare.
+To mitigate any potential overheating, there is also a fan internal to the unit to circulate air.
+Overall, the device is designed to operate in all conditions and we have found in flight test no occasions of overheating when produced in the black color.

 In the future, other colors and option may be available, although we do not have that option at this time.